icepuente/strava_dashboard/README.md

 # Strava Club Leaderboard

-## Overview

-This Flask application creates a leaderboard for a Strava club, displaying total activities and stats for each member.
-It uses the Strava API to fetch club activities and presents them in a web interface.
+This Flask application creates an interactive leaderboard for a Strava club, displaying total activities and stats for each member.
+It uses the Strava API to fetch club activities and presents them in a responsive, sortable web interface.

 ## Features

 - 🔐 OAuth 2.0 authentication with Strava
 - 🔄 Fetches and caches club activities
 - 📊 Calculates total distance, moving time, elapsed time, and elevation gain for each athlete
-- 🏆 Displays a sorted leaderboard based on total distance
+- 🏆 Displays a sortable leaderboard based on various metrics
-- 📱 Responsive web design
+- 📱 Responsive web design with modern UI
+- 🔍 Search functionality for quick athlete lookup
+- 📄 Pagination for easy navigation through large datasets

 ## Prerequisites